acon96/home-llm/docs/Setup.md

 When setting up the component, there are 5 different "backend" options to choose from:

 a.
-Llama.cpp with a model from HuggingFace
+Llama.cpp with a model from HuggingFace  <--- recommended if you are lost
 b.
 Llama.cpp with a locally provided model
 c.
 A remote instance of text-generation-webui
 d.
 A generic OpenAI API compatible interface; *should* be compatible with LocalAI, LM Studio, and all other OpenAI compatible backends